-Northumbria Police vetting backlog numbers hundreds of staff
+Northumbria Police: Hundreds of police and staff not vetted properly

 "Force vetting unit staff told us that 165 new non-police personnel vetting applications and 72 renewals had been delayed, some by over six months," the report said.

-Meanwhile, HMICFRS found 27 workers had been moved into roles which have access to more sensitive information without the required enhanced checks.
+Meanwhile, HMICFRS found 27 workers had been moved into roles which had access to more sensitive information without the required enhanced checks.

 Such roles can also involve working with vulnerable people, according to the report, which urged the force to ensure they were "vetted to the correct level as soon as possible".